emjaytee404/whatfreegrab/README.md

 python WFG-setup.py
 ~~~

-**notes:** The Debian stable [requests](https://packages.debian.org/wheezy/python-requests) module does not work.
+**Note:** The Debian stable [requests](https://packages.debian.org/wheezy/python-requests) module does not work.
 You will need to update this using `pip install -U requests`

 Configuration
 ---